punit-lohani/punit-lohani.github.io/_posts/2026-08-05-sql-left-join-date-filter-on-vs-where.md

 ## What Went Wrong?

-A `LEFT JOIN` initially preserves every row from the left table—in this case, `users`.
+A `LEFT JOIN` initially preserves every row from the left table, in this case, `users`.

 For Taylor, who has no transactions, SQL creates an intermediate row with `NULL` transaction values: